9 Natural Sunburn Remedies That are Probably Already in Your House

 8. Green Tea

-Green tea is renowned for its many internal as well as external health benefits, but it’s also another effective tool for sunburn relief.
-Its antioxidants help combat any free radical damage brought upon your skin by excessive sun exposure, while its high polyphenol content has potent anti-inflammatory properties that soothe redness and irritation.
+Green tea is known for its many internal as well as external health benefits, but it’s also another effective tool for sunburn relief.
+Its antioxidants help combat any free radical damage to your skin caused by excessive sun exposure, while its high polyphenol content has potent anti-inflammatory properties that soothe redness and irritation.

 9. Black Tea